sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
+- Generate migrations from models file (sequelize-auto-generate)
+- Make tables be underscored
-- Create RSVP from endpoint
+- Error handling around creating a new RSVP
 - Have contact endpoint send me an email
 - Send RSVP/Contact form submits to BE endpoint
+- Create Docker container to serve Express
 - Create Docker container to serve Vue
-- Create Docker container to serve Express
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/
 - Tests!
+- CI pipeline
 - Host site on netlify

 ### Do Later